 Newforge Sports Complex is home to the Athletic Association and is where many PSNI sports and social clubs are based.
-PSNI Officers may become members of the Athletic Association and avail of the modern recreational facilities with family and colleagues in relaxed, comfortable and friendly surroundings.
+Upon joining the Police Service of Northern Ireland you may become a member of the Athletic Association and avail of the modern recreational facilities with family and colleagues in relaxed, comfortable and friendly surroundings.
 The Complex has a well-equipped Leisure and Fitness Club offering personal training and Cryospa services, as well as a range of grass sports pitches.
-In 2019 Newforge began an £8 million development of the complex which will be finished in 2021.
-This includes new artificial sports pitches for football, five-a-side, rugby and hockey; courts for tennis; artificial bowling green and an indoor sports arena with a state of the art fitness centre and strength & conditioning suite.
+In 2019 Newforge began an £8 million development of the complex.
+This includes new artificial sports pitches for football, five-a-side, rugby and hockey; courts for tennis; and an artificial bowling green.
+An indoor sports arena with a state of the art fitness centre and strength & conditioning suite will be completed in 2022.